 Periodically reseal the surface to maintain its appearance and performance.

-Poured-in-place rubber playground surfacing is incredibly versatile and can be installed in various locations, including:
+Poured rubber playground flooring is incredibly versatile and can be installed in various locations, including:

 Playgrounds